-New Discoveries Montessori Academy

-#4161-07

-2013-2014

-Year 8

-Annual Report

-World's Best Workforce Plan
+New Discoveries Montessori Academy #4161-07 2013-2014 Year 8 Annual Report World's Best Workforce Plan

-The purpose of this Annual Report is to inform our authorizer, Audubon Center of the (ACNW), a comprehensive description of the educational programs and practices of Discoveries Montessori Academy during the 2013-2014 school year, our eighth year of This report also includes information for the World's Best Workforce Plan (MN Stat.
-120B.11). at New NDMA 2012 2014 Applied Poport & World's Post Worldforce Plan 110000
+The purpose of this Annual Report is to inform our authorizer, Audubon Center of the North Woods (ACNW), a comprehensive description of the educational programs and practices at New Discoveries Montessori Academy during the 2013-2014 school year, our eighth year of operation.
+This report also includes information for the World's Best Workforce Plan (MN Stat.
+120B.11).